Understanding Homelessness

 A Home for All

-Greenville is committed to ending unsheltered homelessness by 2027.
+Greenville is committed to functionally ending homelessness.
 Download the full report to learn how we’re moving from temporary solutions to lasting stability and expanding permanent housing options.